 A long-time elected leader in Lacey Township, Director Quinn was sworn to his first three-year term on the Ocean County Board of Chosen Freeholders, now the Ocean County Board of Commissioners, on Jan.
 3, 2019.
 He served as the Board's 2020 Deputy Director.

-Deputy Director Quinn will serve as Director of the Department of Human Services, Planning, Recycling and Solid Waste Management and Transportation/Ocean Ride.
+Director Quinn serves as Chairman of the Department of Human Services, Planning, Recycling and Solid Waste Management and Transportation/Ocean Ride.

-As Director of Human Services and liaison to the Board of Social Services, Deputy Director Quinn works closely with those agencies and affiliated partners in making certain programs and services are in place to help the most vulnerable and needy citizens in Ocean County.
+As Chairman of Human Services and liaison to the Board of Social Services, Director Quinn works closely with those agencies and affiliated partners in making certain programs and services are in place to help the most vulnerable and needy citizens in Ocean County.

 The Ocean County Department of Human Services is responsible for overseeing about $21 million in publicly funded services delivered to individuals in the community every day.
-The Department is made up of different units with each focused on specialized areas of need, service delivery, and program development.
-Those areas include the Mental Health Board, Workforce Development Board, Children’s behavioral health treatment, and support and support for individuals living with disabilities.
+The Department is made up of different units with each focused on specialized areas of need, service delivery and program development.
+Those areas include Mental Health Board, Workforce Development Board, Children’s behavioral health treatment and support and support for individuals living with disabilities.

-Deputy Director Quinn is a 25-year member of the Rotary Club of Forked River and a recipient of the club’s Paul Harris Fellowship Award.
-He is also a member of the Lacey Township Chamber of Commerce, the Lacey Township Municipal Alliance, and the Lacey Township High School Adult Education Advisory Committee.
+Director Quinn is a 25-year member of the Rotary Club of Forked River and a recipient of the club’s Paul Harris Fellowship Award.
+He is also a member of Lacey Township Chamber of Commerce, the Lacey Township Municipal Alliance and the Lacey Township High School Adult Education Advisory Committee.

-Deputy Director Quinn and his wife, Linda have two adult children Matt and Aimee, and two grandchildren, Luca and Cameron.
+Director Quinn and his wife, Linda, have two adult children Matt and Aimee and two grandchildren Lucas and Cameron.